kokoro-jitsu/kokoro-jitsu.github.io/src/content/blog/perceptual-jiu-jitsu.md

 *Is all of me one thing, directed at the problem?*

 This isn't a checklist.
-It's a felt sense probe that fires as a unified signal, answerable in the body before the mind has time to analyze it.
+It's a felt sense that fires before the mind has time to analyze it.
 A beginner running this heuristic catches gross misalignments.
 An expert catches micro shifts in weight distribution a moment before they become vulnerabilities.
 Same question, increasingly refined answer, for as long as the practice continues.

 It scales with the practitioner automatically.
 It never becomes obsolete.